 This is showing some volatility, including up to and including the 6th January 2015.
 However, there is not spike like in the Google Grump tool above.
 That being said, it may be that the spike may show on the 7th instead, so we need to wait a little longer for this information.

-This shows a massive spike commencing on the 4th January, and increasing significantly on the 6th January.
-This clearly supports the fact that something is up.
+This shows a massive spike commencing on the 4th of January and increasing significantly on the 6th of January.
+This supports the fact that something is up.

-It is useful to check out what other webmasters are saying, especially those who are seeing some volatility to see if there are any clues as to whether they have previously suffered from Google Penguin and recovered, or perhaps they use spammy techniques and have now been hit by the penalty.
+It is useful to check out what other webmasters are saying, especially those who are seeing some volatility to see if there are any clues.
+For instance, they may have previously suffered from Google Penguin and recovered or used use spammy techniques and have now been hit by the penalty.

 There is only one thread here, which has not yet garnered any replies.
 The post seems to imply that the author is seeing something, but does refer to the Google Grump post as well.
-It could be the post was prompted by the Google Grump Post by AccuRanker, but is difficult to tell.
+It could be the post was prompted by the Google Grump Post by AccuRanker, but it isn’t straightforward to tell.

 Black Hat World

-Black Hat World too, seems to have a similar post made to the one in the DigitalPoint Forums.
-The response seems to be lackluster as if no one sees any movement themselves.
-One reply refers to MozCast, but this may be from before it updated with data from the 5th January.
+Black Hat World, too, seems to have a similar post made to the one in the DigitalPoint Forums.
+The response appears to be lackluster as if no one sees any movement themselves.
+One reply refers to MozCast, but this may be from before it updated with data from the 5th of January.

-Unfortunately, this does not help us much, except to the extent it implies that there may not be a major update going on.
+Unfortunately, this does not help us much, except to the extent it implies that there may not be a significant update going on.
 Very odd, as the SERP trackers do show something.

 Again, this forum shows very little too.